slact/nchan/README.md

   context: server, location, if
   > Channel id for subscriber location.
 Can have up to 4 values to subscribe to up to 4 channels.

-- **nchan_subscriber_concurrency** `[ last | first | broadcast ]`
-  arguments: 1
-  context: http, server, location, if
-  legacy name: push_subscriber_concurrency
-  > Controls how multiple subscriber requests to a channel (identified by some common ID) are handled.The values work as follows:
-  >       - broadcast: any number of concurrent subscriber requests may be held.
-  >       - last: only the most recent subscriber request is kept, all others get a 409 Conflict response.
-  >       - first: only the oldest subscriber request is kept, all others get a 409 Conflict response.

 - **nchan_subscriber_first_message** `[ oldest | newest ]`
   arguments: 1
   default: `oldest`